openstreetmap/stateofthemap-2017/_posts/scheduleja/0200-01-01-maproulette-is-evil-ja.md

   - turn12
 youtube_recording:
 ---
 MapRoulette has been around for a few years, and mappers have fixed close to a million things in OSM using it.
-Not everyone agrees that MapRoulette, and tools like it, are good for OSM.
-MapRoulette, they argue, encourages 'Armchair Mapping'; edits made by people far away who do not know the local situation.
-Or worse, MapRoulette puts mappers to work much like machines; they map without really thinking about what they are doing.
+However, not everyone agrees that MapRoulette and tools like it are good for OSM because, some argue, it encourages 'armchair mapping' rather than on the ground surveying.

-In this talk, I want to explore the good, the bad and the evil in QA tools like MapRoulette, and propose ways forward for QA tools in OSM.
-I especially invite you to attend if you are critical of MapRoulette!
+In this talk, I will discuss MapRoulette’s important and sustained role in improving map data quality.
+I will demonstrate how MapRoulette's ongoing development continues to address community concerns, and propose ways forward for MapRoulette and other QA tools in OSM.
+I especially invite you to attend if you are critical of MapRoulette as your feedback is important to its development!